Evidence

 Review concludes microplastics are in, and are damaging, our bones

 Review of 62 studies found that present in bone and can stimulate osteoclasts, which contribute to osteoporosis-like changes.
-Plastic also found to reduce regeneration of bone.
+Plastic also found to interfere with regeneration of bone.